kwaldenphd/football-structured-data/README.md

 Your Tableau Public online profile can host your interactive visualizations, and also gives you the option to share, download, and embed the interactive content.

-### Discussion and Reflection Questions:

-Experiment with other data fields and calculations to generate different types of visualizations.
-You can add new worksheets or duplicate an existing worksheet to build multiple visualizations.

-What types of visualizations were you able to generate in Tableau?
-How were those visualizations similar or different than what you generated in Excel?

-How could those visualizations shape or impact your understanding of the data?
-Did you generate any visualizations that were confusing or misleading?
-Alternatively, did you generate any visualizations that were unexpected or illuminating?</blockquote>

-- How is the data in Tableau presented or organized differently than the same information in Excel?
-- What similarities or differences do you notice between the two user interfaces for building data visualizations?

 ## Python

 We can also use a programming language like Python to generate and customize many of the types of visualizations we created using Excel and Tableau.